HR's Responsibility on The Protection of Personal Data

 In the beginning of April 2016, the question of how sensitive personal data shall be protected arose when the personal information of over 50 million Turkish citizens was released on internet.
 Coincidently, around the same date the Turkish state released new legislation on how to protect personal information.
-The legislation entitled the PROTECTION OF PERSONAL DATA was published on April 7, 2016 in the Legal Turkish Newspaper, and is based on the European Union Commission and EU Parliament’s 95/46/EC numbered, October 24, 1995 dated directory on the protection of the free movement of personal information and its process.
+The legislation entitled the Protection Of Personal Data was published on April 7, 2016 in the Legal Turkish Newspaper and is based on the European Union Commission and EU Parliament’s 95/46/EC numbered, October 24, 1995 dated Directive on the protection of the free movement of personal information and its process.

-One might deliberate over whether or not our personal data was ever protected by law in the past or if there was ever legislation that considered the sharing/saving of our personal data?
+One might deliberate over whether our personal data was ever protected by law in the past or if there was ever legislation that considered the sharing/storing of our personal data?

-As there is no uniform legislation for the protection of personal data in Turkey, the regulation with regard to the use and protection of the same tried to be regulated under various codes.
+As there is no uniform legislation for the protection of personal data in Turkey, the regulation with regards to the use and protection of the same tried to be regulated under various codes.

-- Anyone who illegally saves personal data will face six months to three years of imprisonment.
+- Anyone who illegally stores personal data will face six months to three years of imprisonment.

-- Anyone who saves the personal data according to one’s political, philosophical, religious view, racial background, unlawful morals, sexual choices, health conditions, or union connections will face imprisonment from six months to three years.
+- Anyone who stores personal data according to one’s political, philosophical, religious view, racial background, unlawful morals, sexual choices, health conditions, or union connections will face imprisonment from six months to three years.